hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 <a href="url"><img src="https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/images/Image%20Augmentation.PNG"></a>

-The images used in the datasets underwent the following data augnentation when using VGG16 and VGG19 models.
+The images used in the datasets underwent the following data augmentation when using VGG16 and VGG19 models.
 The InceptionV3 and Xception models have a built-in preprocessing function and do not need the rescaling feature.

 ```
 # data pre-processing for training